d1r7b46/DERP_Monster/README.md

 This tool is designed to intake a domain name and provide the following functions:
 - Perform Google, Yahoo, Bing, and Yandex searches
 - Deduplicate
-- Intake usernames and append the same domain
+- Intake usernames and append the same domain (For example, users made from WeakestLink (https://github.com/shellfarmer/WeakestLink) via a sock puppet)
 - Append 50 of the most common service account emails (https://github.com/d1r7b46/Default-Email-Repository-Project/blob/main/2-50-Most-Common)

 After the list is created, it can be used with a tool like CredMaster (https://github.com/knavesec/CredMaster/tree/master) to enumerate actual accounts.